Prototype of a drag & drop webpage builder where users can mix and match thousands of pre-made content blocks to create webpages faster than ever.

 In total, these articles received more than 1,500 reads and the Premade.io mailing list received more than 500 subscribers.

 I haven’t been actively developing Premade.io since the mid-2016 as Parse.com was about to go down and Parse.js is not a technology worth investing in anymore.
-The current codebase is open-sourced and shared on GitHub.
+I sadly lost all data when Parse on Buddy closed down.
+The codebase is still open-source and shared on GitHub.